-The active ingredient in Ambien is called zolpidem, which is sedative, also known as a hypnotic, that is used to treat insomnia.
+The active ingredient in Ambien is called zolpidem, a sedative, also known as a hypnotic, that is used to treat insomnia.
 It enhances the effects of a specific neurotransmitter called GABA.
-The extra GABA activity triggered by Ambien inhibits the neuron activity that is associated with insomnia.
+The extra GABA activity triggered by Ambien inhibits the neuron activity associated with insomnia.
 Ambien slows down the brain.
-It is not an anticonvulsant or muscle relaxer like benzodiazepines; it is only asleep inducer.
+It is not an anticonvulsant or muscle relaxer like benzodiazepines; it is only an asleep inducer.

 Is Ambien Addictive Like Other Narcotics?

-While scientists thought when it was first discovered that is was unlikely that Ambien would cause tolerance, dependence, or be subject to abuse like benzodiazepines; unfortunately, it causes withdrawal symptoms when the person tries to quit.
+While scientists thought when it was first discovered that it was unlikely that Ambien would cause tolerance, dependence, or be subject to abuse like benzodiazepines, unfortunately, it causes withdrawal symptoms when the person tries to quit.
 Ambien is highly addictive and should only be used as prescribed, with a lot of caution.

 Can You Get High on Ambien?

-Yes, and this is because Ambien is not only highly addictive, but it is very dangerous if you take high dosages.
+Yes, and this is because Ambien is not only highly addictive, but it is hazardous if you take high dosages.
 It is only recommended to take it for the short term.
 The Ambien high within 30 minutes of taking it will hit its peak blood concentration.
 The time it takes for the medication to decrease by half, the half-life is 1.5 hours.
-Once you have started to abuse it, by snorting or injecting Ambien you’ll find that the effects more intense and frequent.
+Once you have started to abuse it, you’ll find that the effects are more intense and frequent by snorting or injecting Ambien.
 The amplified effects of feeling sedated are also accompanied by drowsiness and feeling tired.

 What are the Side Effects of Long-Term Ambien Use?

-Ambien has short-term side effects, which are but aren’t limited to daytime drowsiness, dizziness, weakness, lightheadedness, tiredness, loss of coordination, stuffy nose, and a drugged feeling.
+Ambien has short-term side effects, including daytime drowsiness, dizziness, weakness, lightheadedness, tiredness, loss of coordination, stuffy nose, and a drugged feeling.
 It has also been reported to cause rapid heartbeat, nausea, vomiting, diarrhea, loss of appetite, impaired vision, slow breathing rates, and muscle cramps.